What to Do About Mold in a Home

 In addition to a musty smell, condensation can be a sign of a moisture problem in a home.
 Condensation seen often could indicate moistures issue or a mold problem.
 Droplets often form on cold surfaces such as metal pipes and windows.
 Other issues that can lead to mold growth include leaking roofs, water damage, leaking taps, and pipes.
 Cracks may form in walls and allow additional moisture into a home or wall space.

-In order to prevent mold from growing in homes in locations with high humidity, run a dehumidifier or turn on the HVAC or air conditioner.
+In order to prevent mold from growing in homes in locations with high humidity, run a dehumidifier, turn on the HVAC or air conditioner, or use intake and exhaust window fans to move air through the home.
 Homeowners in areas with a 60 percent or above humidity level or those that live near the water may need to take such preventative steps.
 Use devices to keep humidity levels below the 60 percent threshold level.

 There are many types of mold.
 The majority are not toxic, unlike Stachybotrys chartarum, a black mold, but other forms still cause respiratory problems and can aggravate allergies in those with preexisting issues.
 Long-term symptoms of mold exposure include constant fatigue, nausea, neurological disorders, asthma problems and chronic bronchitis.
 In addition, homes with mold problems are known to lose value when it comes time to sell.
 Take care of mold and prevent mold from occurring to safeguard both home value and the health of all of those living in a home.